kiahjade/magidash-corp/README.md

 To apply any script changes when the database is already running you will need to stop the running database container and destroy it.
 Running `docker-compose down` will stop the environment and destroy the containers for you, the next time you bring the environment up the containers will be created again.

+#### Project Set Up

+- Clone this repo
+- Navigate to magidash-corp/api
+- Run command "npm install"
+- Run command "docker-compose up --force-recreate"
+- Ensure API service is running on port 5000 successfully
+- Ensure mySql service is running on port 3306 successfully
+- As an extra check, ensure http://localhost:5000/ returns the welcome message

+#### DB Set Up

+At this stage of project completion we do not have an automated DB seed script.

+- Open the DB container in CLI
+- Enter mysql using the command "mysql -u root -p definitions"
+- Enter password "test123"
+- Create the dashboards table using the mysql statement found in magidash-corp/database/01-initial-db.sql

+#### API

+Note: Docker container must be running successfully on port 5000

+- Check the API is working in browser at URL http://localhost:5000/api/dashboards
+- Initially you should see a blank array
+- Seed the DB using Postman:
+- Create a post request to URL http://localhost:5000/api/add-dashboard
+- Check this has been created by using GET req http://localhost:5000/api/dashboards